San Fran ballot initiative would tax big business to fight homelessness

 “We need to undo a lot of the damage that’s been done with tech not being taxed for the right amount,” says Kevin Ortiz of the San Francisco Latino Democratic Club, one of the organizations supporting the ballot measure.
 The city has seen an influx of superrich tech companies.
 Salesforce (site of a recent protest where I met Ortiz), for instance, reported revenue of $8.4 billion for the past year.

 The money isn’t just in tech, though.
 Salesforce ranks just 285 on the 2018 Fortune 500 list.
-Pharmaceutical distributor McKesson, the top San Francisco company (at number 6), pulled in more than $198 billion last year.
+Pharmaceutical distributor McKesson, the top San Francisco company (at No. 6), pulled in more than $198 billion last year.